 Offer an alternative placement for a volunteer, e.g. helping with another activity or in another class;

 Inform the volunteer that the school no longer wishes to use them.
-The full Complaints Procedure is set out in the Complaints procedure published on the school’s website
+If the Volunteer wishes to complain about this decisionthe full Complaints Procedure is set out in the Complaints procedure published on the school’s website

 Monitoring and Review